- See also: Charging Basics | Battery Cell Balancing | EV Range Variables

 As rechargeable Lithium battery technology has developed, NMC batteries have become popular for use in portable electronic devices, since they are very ‘energy dense’, packing more energy storage into a package that is the same size and weight as a lower capacity LPF battery.
 LFP batteries have been more commonly deployed in stationary storage situations – eg caravans and residential installations.

 The storage capacity of all batteries deteriorates over time, especially with continual discharging and recharging.
-Each time a battery is discharged and then recharged is referred to as a ‘cycle’.
+Each time a battery is fully discharged and then fully recharged is referred to as a ‘cycle’.

 There are also some ethical issues involved in the discussion regarding the production of batteries – in particular the sourcing of manganese and cobalt for NMC batteries.
 (Plenty of info available on the net!)